-A series of four Project 21180 multi-purpose vessels are being built by JSC Admiralty Shipyards, a company headquartered in St. Petersburg, Russia, for the Northern Fleet of the Russian Navy.
+A series of four Project 21180 multi-purpose vessels were built by JSC Admiralty Shipyards, a company headquartered in St Petersburg, Russia, for the Northern Fleet of the Russian Navy.

-The Project 21180's primary mission is to provide icebreaking services for the Russian naval forces deployed in the Arctic zone and the Far East.
-The vessel is also suitable for other missions such as patrol, oil spill response, tow combat ships, cargo transportation, and research in Arctic waters in the fields such as hydrography, oceanography and meteorology.
+The Project 21180’s primary mission is to provide icebreaking services for Russian Naval forces deployed in the Arctic zone and Far East.
+The vessel is also suitable for other missions, such as patrol, oil spill response, tow combat ships, cargo transportation, and research in Arctic waters in fields including hydrography, oceanography and meteorology.

 Construction details of Project 21180-class icebreakers

-The Russian Ministry of Defence awarded a contract to JSC Admiralty Shipyards in 2014 to build four Project 21180 icebreakers to replace the Russian Navy's auxiliary ships.
+The Russian Ministry of Defence awarded a contract to JSC Admiralty Shipyards in 2014 to build four Project 21180 icebreakers that would replace the Russian Navy’s auxiliary ships.

-The keel for the first icebreaker in the series, named after epic hero Ilya Muromets, was laid in April 2015 and its launching ceremony was held in June 2016.
-The vessel is expected to be delivered to the Russian Navy in November 2017.
+The keel for the first icebreaker in the series, named after epic hero Ilya Muromets, was laid in April 2015, and its launching ceremony was held in June 2016.
+The vessel was expected to be delivered to the Russian Navy in November 2017.

 Project 21180 multi-purpose vessel design and features